CEA-LIST/DAHLIA-BodyIndex/README.md

 To compile this decoder you need OpenCV (&ge; 2.0.0).

-In the project directory, run these commmands :
+In the project directory, run these commmand lines :
 ```
 mkdir build && cd build
 cmake ..